sonatype-nexus-community/nancy/README.md

 `nancy` now comes in a boat!
 For ease of use, we've dockerized `nancy`.
 To use our Dockerfile:

-`go list -json -m all | docker run --rm -i sonatypecommunity/nancy:latest`
+`go list -json -m all | docker run --rm -i sonatypecommunity/nancy:latest sleuth`

 We publish a few different flavors for convenience: